 Most broadly studied NIPT

-The Harmony® test has been studied in more scientific publications than any other cell-free DNA-based prenatal test and has been demonstrated in studies involving 218,000 pregnant women and 59 peer reviewed publications studies 1.
-Performance of the Harmony test has been extensively demonstrated in singleton and twin pregnancies and in women of any age or risk category 2,3,4,5.
-Other peer-reviewed studies have evaluated clinical implementation 6 and the accuracy and reproducibility of the Harmony fetal fraction assessment 7.download CLINICAL EVIDENCE SUMMARIES BOOKLET
+The Harmony® test has been studied in more scientific publications than any other cell-free DNA-based prenatal test and has been demonstrated in studies involving >268,000 women in >72 peer reviewed publications1.
+Performance of the Harmony test has been extensively demonstrated in singleton and twin pregnancies, in women ≥ 18years and women of any risk category* 2,3,4,5.
+Other peer-reviewed studies have evaluated clinical implementation 6 and the accuracy and reproducibility of the Harmony fetal fraction assessment 7.

 Performance of the Harmony test